socialvibe/truex-ads-docs/bluescript-reference.md

 object literals that do not match any expression format are used as is.

-If one is unclear whether or not an object is evaluated or not, they can used the "literal" expression to force the unevaluated used of the value.
+If one is unclear whether or not an object is evaluated or not, they can used the "literal" expression to force the unevaluated use of the value.

 ###### Example
 ```json